john00123/udacity-ip-002/README.md

 All of your HTML and CSS should be properly formatted and should pass HTML validation and CSS validation tests.

 ### Developer notes:
 The project consists of and HTML and CSS, additionally there is some images added to the project to build styles for the website.
+To see website go to [udacity002](http://john00123.githib.io/udacity002)